jbertman-hc/phoenix-azure/Phoenix-AzureAPI/Documentation/FHIR-Integration-Guide.md

 1. **Backend Validation Service**
    - The `FhirService` class includes a `Validate()` method that uses the Firely SDK to validate FHIR resources against standard profiles
-   - Validation is performed using the built-in `IsValidWithResult()` extension method from the Firely SDK
-   - The validation process checks for:
+   - Validation checks for:
      - Required fields and cardinality
      - Data type correctness
      - Value set bindings
      - Structural constraints
-     - FHIRPath constraints

 2. **Validation Endpoint**
    - The `FhirController` exposes a `$validate` endpoint at `/api/fhir/$validate`
-   - This endpoint accepts a FHIR resource as JSON in the request body with Content-Type `application/fhir+json`
+   - This endpoint accepts a FHIR resource as JSON in the request body
    - It returns a FHIR OperationOutcome resource containing validation results
    - HTTP status codes indicate validation success (200 OK) or failure (422 Unprocessable Entity)